WAIT STAFF REVIEWS APP

 • When hiring new servers, managers can only evaluate the server from their resume.
 Recommendations could be asked from previous employers but the opinion from those directly impacted from their service (the customers) is not taken into consideration.

-To get a better understanding how other companies collect feedback for different purposes, I went through the process of giving feedback for for different industries: healthcare, financial and food services.
+To get a better understanding how other companies collect feedback for different purposes, I went through the process of giving feedback for different industries: healthcare, financial and food services.

 Bank of America - Financial center review